ResponsiveImagesCG/newsletters/RICG-newsletter-2014-10-31.md

 ## Tricks and treats

-There’s been no SCAREcity of miscellaneous links over the last two weeks:
+There’s been no SCAREcity of respimg links over the last two weeks:

 - [Picturefill 2.2 hit beta](https://github.com/scottjehl/picturefill/releases/tag/2.2.0-beta).
 The new version brings better spec compliance, better performance, fewer bugs, and it plays nicely with Asynchronous Module Definitions.